cloudfoundry-community/spring-service-broker/README.md

 ### Testing

 Integration tests are included to test the controllers.
 You are responsible for testing your service implementation.
-You can run the tests with maven.
+You can run the tests with gradle (`gradle test`).

 Endpoint tests using a RestTemplate are "coming soon."